 Benjamin Mellema wanted hands-on design experience and the ability to create things.
-In choosing his most recent co-op, found the perfect place – Boehringer Laboratories, a small company in Phoenixville, PA, that makes surgical devices for bariatric weight loss surgery.
+In choosing his most recent co-op, the fourth-year mechanical engineering major found the perfect place – Boehringer Laboratories, a small company in Phoenixville, PA, that makes surgical devices for bariatric weight loss surgery.

 “A really interesting thing about this company is that almost every single person in the Engineering Department, about eight of us, was a Drexel co-op at one point,” Mellema notes.
 “The job description had in all caps that you would get real hands-on experience and a lot of it, so that very interesting to me.”

 He is currently helping the company with two big projects.
 The first is a device for hernia repair.

 “We are working on a way to dissect the layers of the abdomen so they can repair hernias.
 We were kind of experimenting and tried adding a little blade attachment to an electric toothbrush to separate the layers,” Mellema says.
 “Another thing we tried was an extending needle that would attach to a syringe and inject fluid to separate the layers.”

 The team is still experimenting with the best method, but Mellema is grateful to have seen the process up close.
 The second project he is working on is a device that measures the small intestine for surgery.